iamaldren/MessagingAPI/README.md

 The list of all sent messages can be retrieve through paging.
 The response will return a JSON object that indicates the number of total pages, and the list of messages for that page.
 The maximum number of messages per page is 10.

 The 'page' parameter must always be numeric, and minimum value of 1.
-Value less than 1 will thrown an HTTP Status 400.
+Value less than 1 will throw an HTTP Status 400.

 ### List of all Received messages
 ```sh